ministryofjustice/ndelius-prototype/README.md

 ## Further info

 In order to work with the Rapid Prototype code you should be familiar with [Angular] development and use of the [Angular CLI].

+### Components

+Many widely used controls have been componentised for consistency and rapid development purposes.

+Each shared component includes their own README file with instructions and information for that component.

 ### State